 - Big hoops are a danger hazard.
 There are too many Carnival stories that end badly with big hoops, ladies.
 Be forewarned.
 If you want to wear dazzling earrings, try wearing a chandelier-type one – without any hanging hoops or dangling hooks!

 - Leave the high heels/stilettos at home.
-It’s just flat out impractical to wear heels at Carnival if you’re planning on getting down, especially if it’s outside on soft ground.
+It’s just flat-out impractical to wear heels at Carnival if you’re planning on getting down, especially if it’s outside on the soft ground.
 Unless you’re a masochist or have super feet – this is, for sure, advised against.

 - I know I said to let your creative juices run wild, but don’t overdo it.
 Fluorescent colour tones can be fun and cute, just don’t mix too many together – three solid colours, at most, is fine.
 None of us would want to give the impression of a circus runaway.